 A third channel runs through banks and offshore financial intermediaries.
 Oil receipts may enter domestic or international banking systems as deposits and then be transformed into interbank claims, securities holdings, lending capacity, repo collateral, or other forms of wholesale dollar liquidity.
 By that stage, the original oil receipt is less visible as a commodity transaction and more visible as part of wider cross-border funding markets.

 These channels can coexist.
 The same exporter may hold part of the surplus in liquid reserves, direct another part into long-horizon sovereign investment, and place another portion with banks or external custodians.
-Petrodollar recycling is therefore best understood as a chain of institutional transformations rather than a single asset purchase.
+Petrodollar recycling is therefore best understood as a chain of institutional transformations rather than as a single asset purchase.

 Who carries out the recycling

 The initial surplus usually appears inside official or quasi-official balance sheets.
 That can include finance ministries, central banks, stabilization funds, sovereign wealth structures, state-owned energy firms, or other state-linked institutions that receive and manage export-related foreign currency.
-The relevant point is that the outward flow begins after oil income has already been concentrated inside the sovereign or state-linked financial perimeter.
+The key point is that the outward flow begins after oil income has already been concentrated inside the sovereign or state-linked financial perimeter.

 Different institutions play different roles.
 Central banks are usually associated with liquidity management, reserve custody, and policy flexibility.
 Fiscal authorities receive, budget, or retain public oil revenues.
 Stabilization funds help smooth volatile commodity income across time.
 Sovereign wealth vehicles may take the surplus further away from immediate reserve utility and treat it as long-duration state capital.
 The same oil-linked dollars can move across several of these layers before reaching their final external destination.